uvlens/edu_sdk/Tutorial.md

 _**Hint:** At the moment you need you need to push the get forecast button every time you choose a different date in the select box.
 Try adding an onchange= to the select element_

+The daily message doesn't need any change to be interpretted.
+Our server has already put the raw data into a friendly message for you!
+If you want you could try adding your name to the message or doing something similar to make it a bit more personalised.

 ####You are finished! you have a simple website for looking at live and forecasted UV data.
 Try making it look better by adding some CSS!
 ![Screenshot of what it should look like]()